casper-ecosystem/PoV-design-spec/README.md

         },
         "date": {
           "name": "event_date",
-          "description": "The date the event concluded in the format (DD/MM/YYYY)", "required": false
+          "description": "The date the event concluded in the format (DD-MM-YYYY)", "required": false
         }
       }